 You have to pay Capital Gains tax when you sell an asset, for example, a business, a second property or shares on an heirloom and you make money from the sale.
 Some assets are tax-free.
 You don’t have to pay Capital Gains tax if all your gains in a year are under your tax-free allowance.
-The tax-free allowance is as follows:
+The tax-free allowance for the 2023/24 tax year is as follows:

 You also don’t pay it on certain assets, including any gains you make from:

 - ISAs or PEPs (personal equity plan)

 - Betting, lottery or pool winnings

 You pay capital gains tax when the following applies:

 - Most personal possessions worth £6,000 or more, apart from your car

 - Your main home if you’ve let it out, or used part/all of your home exclusively for business

 - Shares that aren’t in an ISA or PEP